-10.1 Testing of Current Cars (TCC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor), using cars which were designed and built in order to comply with the 2015, 2016 or 2017 Formula One Technical Regulations.
-No competitor may sell or make available a car of the current year to any third party without the full knowledge of the FIA.
+10.1 Testing of Current Cars (TCC) shall be defined as any track running time, not part of an Event, in which a competitor entered in the Championship participates (or in which a third party participates on behalf of a competitor or a supplier of a homologated power unit), using cars which were designed and built in order to comply with the 2015, 2016 or 2017 Formula One Technical Regulations.
+No competitor may sell or make available any such car of the current year to any third party without the prior authorisation of the FIA.